 In the past we have undertaken large fundraising activates such as the gold post box cycling challenge where in 2013, Prime employees and guest riders cycled to all 62 Olympic Gold post boxes nationwide over a three month period, raising £30,000 for Macmillan Cancer Support.

 In 2015, Prime masterminded the second of their charity challenges to raise vital funds for nominated charity, Birmingham Children’s Hospital.
 Taking the classic 3 peaks challenge two steps further, the firm introduced the 3P’s challenge – a gruelling combination of pedals, paddles and peaks which raised an impressive £25,000 for Birmingham Children’s Hospital.

-In addition to our charity commitments the firm also supports other local institutions, such as Albany theatre, for which Prime Director Laurence Moore is trustee.
+In addition to our charity commitments the firm also supports other local institutions, such as Albany theatre, for which Prime Consultant Laurence Moore is trustee.
 Arden School in Solihull, from which the firm welcomes work experience students and each year Prime sponsors an award at Solihull College’s graduation ceremony.

 Prime's directors also play an active role in the local business community, Jamie Skelding is a board member of Coventry and Warwickshire First, which is the only forum exclusively for professional and financial services firms in the region.
 Prime Director Kevin Johns is the current Solihull Chamber of Commerce President having previously served as part of the executive committee and as Vice President, and is also the current Chairman of Solihull BID.

 The team bounced 13 miles from our Coventry and Solihull offices to the Hatton Arms, in support of Zoe's Place and SoLO.

 The Prime team ran, walked and cycled the Dorridge day fun run in support of SoLO.